-In connection with the Apio acquisition, we may be obligated to make future payments to the former shareholders of Apio of up to \$8.4 million, plus an additional \$273,000 of accrued interest, for a performance based earn out and future supply of produce.
-Of this amount, \$4.7 million relates to the earn out from fiscal years 2001 and 2000 that is due to be paid in fiscal year 2002.
+In connection with the Apio acquisition, we may be obligated to make future payments to the former shareholders of Apio of up to \$7.8 million, plus an additional \$273,000 of accrued interest, for a performance based earn out and future supply of produce.
+Of this amount, \$4.1 million relates to the earn out from fiscal year 2000 that is due to be paid on October 28, 2002.